MateuszZ3/industry2/README.rst

 Goals
 -----

-The aim of this project is to explore the utilisation of a multi-agent system to model complex production processes in a smart, automated factory with a focus on the transport of raw material and intermediate goods between *Groups of Ultra Modern Machines* (GoM's) by autonomous *Transport Robots* (TR) assigned to each of them.
+The aim of this project is to explore the usefulness of a multi-agent system to model complex production processes in a smart, automated factory with a focus on the transportation of raw materials and intermediate goods between *Groups of Ultra
+Modern Machines* (GoM's) by autonomous *Transport Robots* (TR) assigned to each of them.

 By design *Transport Robots* need to cooperate to complete orders issued by their *GoMs*.
 This in turn entails a need to negotiate the order of completing orders.
-This functionality is implemented using a multi-agent system which enables a consistent cooperation of all the *TRs* on the premises of the workplace, ensures a constant flow of goods according to respective priorities, and handles emergency situations.
+This functionality is implemented using a multi-agent system which facilitates continuous cooperation of all the *TRs* on workplace premises, ensures a constant flow of goods according to respective priorities and handles emergency situations.

 Getting started
 ---------------